 Where to go for New Year’s Eve in Bali

 Depending on the type of mood you are looking for, there are tons of places to choose from.
 I recommend checking out the following spots, and I recommend checking their pages on Facebook (which I’ve linked below) to see what each of these places has in plan for New Year.

 1. Beach Clubs

-If you are looking for a high energy party night, these are the places you should check out.
-Just visit their facebook page and look for their New Years Special.
-They usually announce the NYE event around November.
+If you are looking for a high-energy party night by the beach or pool, these are the places you should check out.
+Just visit their Facebook page and look for their New Year’s Special.
+They will announce their NYE event as early as August.

 2. Restaurant Parties

 If you are looking for a sit-down NYE party with dinner and a group of friends, I suggest making reservations ahead of time at one of these places: